Object-Oriented Techniques Homework Help in Java

 Using Object-Oriented Techniques to Model Various Software in Java

-Scenario 1: You are a designing software to help stockbrokers manage contacting their clients regularly about their accounts, keeping track of their preferences and any events in the news or the stock market that they want assurance or opportunities for.
+Scenario 1: You are designing software to help stockbrokers manage to contact their clients regularly about their accounts, keeping track of their preferences and any events in the news or the stock market that they want assurance or opportunities for.
 Use our Object-Oriented techniques to help model this software.

 Scenario 1 solution